avanaone/slate/source/includes/_authentication.md

 //to be added
 ```

-> All successful authorization response will look like the following
+> A successfull response will look like the following

 ```json
 {